gabrielnau/pdiff/README.md

-# Pdiff
+# Pdiff (wip)

-Tiny image diff utility wrapped around MiniMagick.
+Tiny image diff utility wrapped around ImageMagick.

 ## Why ?

 Wraith is ok, but as it, we can't use it in a test stack, it just outputs image diffs.

+## TODO

+- handle IM command status code
+- check for meaningfull options
+- add a support for the pdiff binary

 ## Installation